20 Fun Ways To Save Money

 15. Dine Differently

-Opt for appetizers or desserts instead of a full meal when you eat out.
-This can cut your restaurant bill in half and still feels like a treat.
+Take yourself out to eat, but order only appetizers or desserts instead of a full meal.
+This can cut your restaurant bill in half and still feel like a treat.

 16. Invite Your Friends Over

-Host potluck dinners instead of going out.
+Host potluck dinners instead of going out to eat.
 It’s cheaper and provides a beautiful opportunity to try new dishes.
+It’s time to bring back the dinner party!

 17. Retro Screen Time

 Instead of going to the movies, have a classic movie marathon at home.
-Many great films are available for free or cheap through various streaming services.
+Many great films are available for free or at a low cost through various streaming services and even from the library!

-18. Find the Good Stuff – The Free Stuff
+18. Find the Good Stuff aka The Free Stuff

 Keep an eye out for free events in your community.
 Concerts, art exhibitions, and festivals often offer free entry and are a great way to enjoy culture without spending money.